 What is Art?
 27 Questions and 27 Answers is a publication, published in 2012, that provides a fascinating introduction to the world of art.
-The Fondation Beyeler Art Appreciation Team replies to 27 queries on the part of young people: earnest, provocative, amusing and fundamental questions.
+The Fondation Beyeler Art Appreciation Team replied to 27 queries on the part of young people: earnest, provocative, amusing and fundamental questions.
 In addition, the title question "What is Art?" is discussed by a range of experts in the field.
 Their statements provide insight into the thinking of people who deal with art professionally every day.

 Our "Family Days" are intended to provide children and parents with a day full of art at the Fondation Beyeler.
 The schedule on these days is designed by members of our art education department to reflect emphases of the current exhibition.
 In addition to short guided tours and museum games, various workshops in the park provide an opportunity for practical, hands-on experiment.
 Family Days are held three times a year in parallel with our special exhibitions.
 The programme of tours, workshops and museum games is free of charge, as are admissions, to age 25.